-|Adjusted EBITDA Margin (%) ||-16.70% ||5.90% ||15-20% ||25-30% |
+|Adjusted EBITDA Margin (%)

 Non-GAAP Financial Measures

-Non-GAAP Adjusted EBITDA excludes items included but not limited to taxes, dividends, depreciation, amortization, impairment charges, charges to consolidate, integrate or consider recently acquired businesses, costs of closing facilities, non-cash stock based compensation and other stated one-time cash and non-cash charges (“the Adjustments”).
-Non-GAAP EPS excludes the Adjustments when considering net income or loss attributable to common shareholders.
+Non-GAAP Adjusted EBITDA excludes items included but not limited to interest, taxes, depreciation, amortization, impairment charges, gains and losses, one time charges or benefits that are not indicative of operations, charges to consolidate, integrate or consider recently acquired businesses, costs of closing facilities, stock based compensation or other stated cash and non-cash charges (the “Adjustments”).

 Any statements contained in this document that are not historical facts are forward-looking statements as defined in the U.S. Private Securities Litigation Reform Act of 1995.
 Words such as “anticipate,” “believe,” “estimate,” “expect,” “forecast,” “intend,” “may,” “plan,” “project,” “predict,” “if”, “should” and “will” and similar expressions as they relate to Track Group, Inc. & subsidiaries (“Track Group”) are intended to identify such forward-looking statements.
 These statements are only predictions and reflect Track Group’s current beliefs and expectations with respect to future events and are based on assumptions and subject to risks and uncertainties and subject to change at any time.
 Track Group may from time to time update these publicly announced projections, but it is not obligated to do so.
 Any projections of future results of operations should not be construed in any manner as a guarantee that such results will in fact occur.
 These projections are subject to change and could differ materially from final reported results.
 For a discussion of such risks and uncertainties, see “Risk Factors” in Track Group’s annual report on Form 10-K, its quarterly report on Form 10-Q, and its other reports filed with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.
 New risks emerge from time to time.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the dates on which they are made.